CanDIG/omop_service/README.md

     The admin interface runs at `localhost:8000/admin`

-The OMOP Standardized Vocabularies need to be downloaded independently and can be imported using django commands in `data_tables/management/commands` directory
+The OMOP Standardized Vocabularies need to be downloaded independently and can be imported using django commands in `data_tables/management/commands` directory.